How to Report a Bias Incident

 For issues involving graduate students, go to the Director of Grad Studies Aman Garcha (.2)

 For issues involving discrimination, harassment or hostile workplace issues, go to the Diversity Officer Ryan Friedman (.193)

 For issues involving faculty members, go to the Chair Robyn Warhol (.1)

 The ADA Coordinator's office offers a number of resources for staff and faculty.
 (For resources for students, please see SLDS.)
 This resource website has information on: requesting sign language interpretation and transcription; requesting workplace accommodations; accessible parking; paratransit; and assistance animals, as well as other resources and links to other, related OSU departments.

 Disability Services (SLDS) provides accommodations for all students.
 Their website includes, among other things:

 - Information on how to register, if you've never registered with Disability Services before

 - Resources for students who are already registered, including information on virtual learning

 - Resources for instructors who need to implement accommodations or have other questions.
 This includes the recommended syllabus statement from Disability Services.
-NOTE: This statement has been updated for autumn 2020, due to the COVID-19 pandemic.
+NOTE: This statement has been updated during the COVID-19 pandemic.